 - Can you add video, an infographic or attention-grabbing images?

-- Of the blog posts and articles you’ve already written, which kind typically receive the most shares?
+- Of the blog posts and articles you’ve already written, which kind typically receive the most social media shares?

 - Do your readers prefer short blog posts or longer pieces of content?